jmasclef/my-english-coach/README.md

 # Features

 * Conversational, _speech-to-speech_, real-time AI chatbot
+* Split solution with client / server sides to have remote AI process
+* Standardized Audio interfaces
 * Efficient Speech-to-text technology using a local instance of OpenAI Whisper
 * Natural Text-to-Speech technology using a local instance of Tacotron 2 with Coqui-TTS
 * Response generation using a Large Language Model (LLM) customised to act as an english coach